gmtorres95/GratiBox-front/README.md

 <img src="./public/logo192.png" />

-Get a montly subscription of natural products and meditation equipments!
+Get a monthly subscription of natural products and meditation equipments!
 Check the back-end of this application [here](https://github.com/gmtorres95/GratiBox-back)
 Check the this application in production [here](https://gratibox-eight.vercel.app)